Sanders raised $46.5 million in February, while rival Warren took in $29 million

 Michael Bloomberg, the billionaire former mayor of New York, is self-funding his campaign and has spent a half-billion dollars to compete in the nominating contests beginning in March.

 After South Carolina, the race for the Democratic nomination is entering a new and more urgent phase.
-On March 3, known as “Super Tuesday,” 14 states will hold elections and award one-third of the available delegates that determine the eventual nominee; 10 more states vote in the subsequent two weeks.
+On Tuesday, 14 states will hold elections and award a third of the available delegates that determine the eventual nominee.
+Ten more states vote in the subsequent two weeks.

 The Sanders campaign is already airing television commercials in 12 Super Tuesday states and announced it is adding television advertising time in Idaho, Michigan, Mississippi, Missouri and Washington, which hold nominating contests on March 10.
 It will also buy ads in Arizona, Florida, Illinois and Ohio, which hold contests on March 17.